trickvi/spd-data-uk-cabinet-office/README.md

 ```

 This will run a [Good Tables batch process](http://goodtables.readthedocs.org/en/latest/batch.html)
-on all the data sources.
+on all the data sources, with both `Pipeline` and `Batch` post handlers to collect and
+write the dashboard's run and result data.

 A new entry will be appended to the `results.csv` file for each data source
 that is processed, and a single new entry will be added to the `runs.csv`